What? Why There? Why Care:

 development and intrinsic to that- reading.
 This is evident in Geography planning and

-geography, fieldwork and using maps, globes and plans.
+geography, and geographical skills and fieldwork.
 Teachers plan with consideration

 towards the progression of skills and knowledge as the children move through school.